-What is a Mandatory Reporter of Child Abuse?
+What Is a Mandatory Reporter of Child Abuse?

 - Daycare workers

-- Dental assistants and hygienists
+- Dentists and hygienists

 - Doctors' office staff persons